What is Vedic Maths?

 - The Atharvaveda is a collection of spells and incantations and speculative hymn.

-History of Vedic Maths
+History and Evolution of Vedic Maths

 India has a rich, diverse and intellectual past.